spack/spack-infrastructure/images/protected-publish/README.md

 docker run --rm \
     --entrypoint python \
     -ti protected-publish:latest \
+    -m pkg.validate_index \
-    validate_index.py --url s3://spack-binaries/develop-2024-01-07
+    --url s3://spack-binaries/develop-2024-01-07 --version 2
 ```

+The version is used to select whether v2 or v3 index is sought.

-Optionally you can specify a local file instead with `--file` and an absolute path.
+Optionally, instead of specifying `--url` and `--version`, you can specify a local file with `--file` followed by an absolute path.

 ### Options useful during development